jimp-dev/gifwrap/README.md

 | x | <code>number</code> | x-coord of pixel |
 | y | <code>number</code> | y-coord of pixel |

-Gets the RGBA number of the pixel at the given coordinate in the form 0xRRGGBBAA, where AA is the alpha value, with 0xFF being opaque.
+Gets the RGBA number of the pixel at the given coordinate in the form 0xRRGGBBAA, where AA is the alpha value, with 0x00 being transparent.

 **Returns**: <code>number</code> - RGBA of pixel in 0xRRGGBBAA form
 <a name="BitmapImage+greyscale"></a>